snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

   - dscvitpune/dsc-hacktoberfest-2021
   - your-username/dsc-hacktoberfest-2021

 You can make changes directly to **your** repository i.e. `your-username/dsc-hacktoberfest-2021` but you cannot make changes to **this** repository directly.
-You can contribute here by submitting your chnages as `pull requests`.
+You can contribute here by submitting your changes as `pull requests`.

 ### 3. Clone the Repository